- Academic Catalog

 |First Date for Consideration of Application:||February 15|

 - Bachelor Degree in Education (or equivalent degree)

 - Goal statements in American Sign Language (Applicants must have at least sufficient signing skills to be considered.)

 Program of Study

 Candidates in the Special Program are required to complete a capstone project that will result in a product and presentation.
 Each candidate works with the advisor to establish a committee of three, including the advisor and two faculty members, and to develop a capstone proposal, due to the committee no later than November 1.
 The capstone proposal must include: (1) a justification for the project; (2) goals and learning outcomes that align with the program outcomes; (3) learning activities; and (4) assessments of the learning outcomes.
 The proposal must also specify the nature of the product and a plan for the presentation.
 The committee will meet with the candidate to review and approve the proposal within two weeks of the submission.
-An approved capstone proposal must be signed off by the MA program director no later than December 1.
-The capstone project, including the presentation, must be completed on or before April 15th.
+An approved capstone proposal must be signed off by the MA program director no later than one month prior to graduation.

 * Students must satisfy a background check prior to beginning EDU 789